Harrison Barnes: College recruitment

-Barnes considered offers from Duke, Iowa State, Kansas, North Carolina, Oklahoma, and UCLA.
+Barnes considered offers from Duke, Iowa State, Kansas, North Carolina, Oklahoma and UCLA.
 Barnes unofficially visited Kansas twice, for Late Night in the Phog in October 2008 and a spring game against Tennessee.
-Barnes took official visits to North Carolina, Duke, Kansas, UCLA, and Oklahoma, but he did not take an official visit to Iowa State; since he lived only a mile from campus, he chose to unofficially visit instead.
+Barnes took official visits to North Carolina, Duke, Kansas, UCLA and Oklahoma, but he did not take an official visit to Iowa State; since he lived only a mile from campus, he chose to unofficially visit instead.
 On November 13, 2009, Barnes Skyped coach Roy Williams of North Carolina to announce his decision to join the Tar Heels.

 College career

 Barnes had 21 points in his North Carolina debut in an exhibition game in the Bahamas against the Commonwealth Bank Giants.
 UNC won the game 130–87.
 Overall, Barnes averaged 22 points and 6.5 rebounds per game for UNC in the Bahamas.
 On November 1, 2010, Barnes was named a preseason All-American by the AP.
-Barnes had 14 points and 4 rebounds in his North Carolina debut vs. Lipscomb.
-He recorded his first career double double on December 11, 2010, scoring 19 points and snatching 10 rebounds in a 96–91 victory over Long Beach State University.
+Barnes had 14 points and 4 rebounds in his North Carolina debut versus Lipscomb.
+He recorded his first career double-double on December 11, 2010, scoring 19 points and snatching 10 rebounds in a 96–91 victory over Long Beach State University.
 Barnes developed a knack for coming up clutch in the later portion of his freshman season, like when he scored eight of his twelve points in the closing minutes to help the Tar Heels beat Virginia Tech.
-Barnes made the eventual game winning, three-point shot against Miami to give the Tar Heels the lead with 6.6 seconds remaining in the game.
+Barnes made the eventual game-winning three-point shot against Miami to give the Tar Heels the lead with 6.6 seconds remaining in the game.
 Just weeks later in the Tar Heels game at Florida State, Barnes nailed a three-point shot to give the Tar Heels the victory.